dgwatkins/wcml/readme.txt

 * Fixed a compatibility issue with the Peddlar theme
 * Fixed a styling issue on the custom prices section for product variations
 * Updates for the compatibility with WooCommerce Product Bundles from the plugin author
+* Bug fix: Sometimes it was not possible to enable the slug translation for a custom post when WooCommerce Multilingual was active

 = 3.6.9 =
 * Bug fix: Prices for variable products were not converted correctly when using multiple currencies after the WooCommerce 2.4 update